 Linen, at the beginning, is this plant on the photo.
 It is cultivated either for its seeds, or for its fibres.
 With them, we do oils, insulators, compost, panels, coatings, … and fabrics.
-The linen sector made a lot of progress on fabrics.
+The linen sector made a lot of progresses on fabrics.
 High fashion use them.
-It’s a material to rediscover.
+It’s a material to re-discover.

 What are the 12 qualities of linen?

 Linen has many benefits, all are good reasons to make it popular.

 - the fiber is very solid and resistant (more than cotton or wool);

 - thermo-insulating (the fiber is hollow), it keeps rather warmer in winter, and rather cooler in summer;

 - it is easy to weave, including with wool, cotton, or silk, to which it adds its specific qualities.

 - Rather resistant to heat and sun

 - its cultivation respects more the environment (demanding less water, fertilizers and pesticides than cotton; though, retting can be polluting).

 The thermo-insulating caracteristic can surprise, since for many, linen is for summer.
 Personally, in winter, I prefer to work with a linen shirt or tunic (rather than linen), it keeps me warmer.